litestar-org/litestar/docs/tutorials/dto-tutorial/04-max-nested-depth.rst

 ``Person.children`` collection are at a 2nd level of nesting, and so are excluded due to the default value of ``max_nested_depth``.

-Let's now modify our script to include the children of children in the response:
+Next, modify our script to include the children of children in the response:

 .. literalinclude:: /examples/data_transfer_objects/factory/tutorial/max_nested_depth.py
    :language: python